This page may contain affiliate links, see our disclaimer here.

 Crete flowers - walking tours are available all over the island, many have spring-time walks to enjoy the flowers with botanist guides, or a photography guide, or both.

 The Happy Walker - is a company based in Rethymnon that offers many different walks, including a different walk each day of the week.
 Many of these walks are rated as 'easy' grade.

 Aori Walks is a small trekking company based in the White Mountains in Chania.
 Anne Deckel guides the walks through the highest points of that mountain range with her local knowledge.
 These walks range from one day to two weeks.

 Flowers of Crete tours are run by passionate flower lovers Julia Jones and Rosemary John, they take visitors on walking, photography and art explorations and hold symposia on the ecology of Crete.
 Food foraging trips are very popular and help to share the traditions of Crete, precious knowledge handed down from yiayia about how to collect sage, rosemary, thyme, origanum, wild vine leaves and wild greens!

-Castello Taverna in western Crete run foraging and walking tours, pick your own vegetables, learn how to pick wild herbs, and learn Cretan cooking all whilst eating the fruits of your labour, literally!
+Foraging and Walking Tours in western Crete with the family from Castello Taverna, pick your own vegetables, learn how to pick wild herbs, and learn Cretan cooking all whilst eating the fruits of your labour, literally!

 More about walking in Crete here...

 There are many parklands and national parks in Crete.
 The most famous is Samaria Gorge, however there are many other gorges with beautiful plants and flowers, such as Agia Irini Gorge in the west and Zakros Gorge in the east.